yichen123/frontend-nanodegree-mobile-portfolio/README.md

 1. fixed FSL bug on updatePositions()
 1. simplified resizePizzas(), and fixed FSL bug on it
 1. replace querySelector with getElementBy***, because the latter is faster
+1. move DOM interactions outside the loop if possible

 although I have fixed FSL bug for changing the size of pizzas, my fps is still lower than 60.
 I noticed most works were due to the layout and paint, and it could be sovled with transform.
 So I tried couple of approaches, but none of them worked. for example, I tried create three different menus for different sizes, present the desired one and move the other two off the screen using transform.
 But I could not put three different menus at the correct locations.